-- They must have some elements of traditional majorette costume (cap or its imitation, skirt(dress) or boots). - □ They cannot have a form of a jumpsuit, gymnastic jersey, tricot or swimsuit and it also cannot have a character of a pom-pom costume. - In the BAT section there can be used a costume for original theme expression or musical character but at all times there has to be compliance between the music, costumes and choreography.
+- They must have some elements of traditional majorette costume (cap or its imitation, skirt(dress) or boots). - □ They cannot have a form of a jumpsuit, gymnastic jersey, tricot or swimsuit and it also cannot have a character of a pom-pom costume. - □ In the BAT section there can be used a costume for original theme expression or musical character but at all times there has to be compliance between the music, costumes and choreography.
 Suitability and aesthetic effect are always evaluated in the overall effect criteria.

-- □ In the BAT group choreographies and defile: - Boots are compulsory for senior baton groups, optional for juniors and cadets. - Trousers are forbidden, but if the choreography theme needs it, they are allowed for maximum 2 majorettes. - The costume may be without sleeves, but it has to cover the thorax, abdominal belt, belly and dorsum. - Garrison cap or its imitation on the head is compulsory. - Unsuitable costume is judged by the technical juror 0,3 point/person/elements penalisation - In small BAT choreographies: - Boots are not compulsory. - Trousers are not forbidden, they are allowed if the choreography theme needs it,. - The costume may be without sleeves, but it has to cover the thorax, abdominal belt, belly and dorsum. - Garrison cap or its imitation on the head is not compulsory. - Competitors costume must include at least one of the basic majorette elements (boots, skirt, garrison cap). - Unsuitable costume is judged by the technical juror 0,3 point penalisation.
+- In the BAT group choreographies and defile: - Boots are compulsory for senior baton groups, optional for juniors and cadets. - Trousers are forbidden, but if the choreography theme needs it, they are allowed for maximum 2 majorettes. - The costume may be sleeveless but with covered shoulders, also upper part of body must be covered (not revealing back, belly, cheast) - Garrison cap or its imitation on the head is compulsory. - Unsuitable costume is judged by the technical juror 0,3 point/person/elements penalisation - In small BAT choreographies: - Boots are not compulsory. - Trousers are not forbidden, they are allowed if the choreography theme needs it - The costume may be sleeveless but with covered shoulders, also upper part of body must be covered (not revealing back, belly, cheast) - Garrison cap or its imitation on the head is not compulsory. - Competitors costume must include at least one of the basic majorette elements (boots, skirt, garrison cap). - Unsuitable costume is judged by the technical juror 0,3 point penalisation.